mjbradvica/ChainStrategy/README.md

 }
 ```

-You may also pass an exception to the Faulted method if you'd like to log it.
+You may also pass an exception to the Faulted method if you'd like to log the object.

 ```csharp
     catch (Exception exception)